-The first thing you want to do before removing ingrained mold is to test the affected area because sometimes you don’t know how deep did mold penetrate in to the wood.
+The first step in eliminating ingrained mold is to evaluate the afflicted area because you may not know how deep the mold has infiltrated into the wood.

-To do this, use a sharp tool and press it into the affected area.
-If the sharp tool is going deep into the wood, and it feels soft, then the problem is not that simple.
+Take a sharp tool such as a screwdriver and press it into the affected area.
+If the instrument penetrates the wood deeply and the wood feels mushy, the problem is more complicated.

 2. Dry your Wood Floors